kumoru/torment/docs/index.rst

                    ExtendFixture,
                )

-   * Why do I have to set my metaclass to metacontext
+   * Why do I have to set my metaclass to metacontext?

      * The metacontext turns fixtures into test methods

 .. note::
    A metaclass is the object that specifies how a class is created.
    ``torment.contexts.MetaContext`` is a metaclass we created to build TestContext classes.

-   Before getting starting, if you are unfamiliar with metaclasses, it is highly recommended that you read the official Python documenation `here`_.
-If you'd rather just review a quick, older primer, you can check out a 2012 `blog`_ from Jake Vanderplas.
+   If you are unfamiliar with metaclasses, it is highly recommended that you read the offical Python documentation  `here`_ before getting started.
+For a quick primer refer to Jake Vanderplas'  `blog`_ post from 2012.

 .. _here: https://docs.python.org/3/reference/datamodel.html?highlight=metaclass#customizing-class-creation
 .. _blog: https://jakevdp.github.io/blog/2012/12/01/a-primer-on-python-metaclasses/